July 22, 2020

 Uncle Samir’s house

 In front of the house stood, his whole family to welcome her, her mother and her brother.
-Samir Uncle’s wife, Nadia Aunty as Tamara was told to address her was a tall and very beautiful woman.
+Muneer’s Uncle’s wife, Nadia Aunty as Tamara was told to address her was a tall and very beautiful woman.

 She was like most Punjabi women (as Mrs Alvi, Tamara’s mother used to say) very brash and ignorant of how women were supposed to be.
 Which according to Mrs Alvi was softly spoken in male company and someone who knew her place.